 I remember doing Mad Libs when I was a kid.
 My oldest daughter discovered them and walks around asking everybody for random words to fill in the blanks and then gets a kick out of reading the story.

-I have created a homeschool Mad Lib you can use on the first day of
+I have created a homeschool Mad Lib you can use on the first day of school which will have your kids cracking up.
+It’s in the set of printables at the bottom.

 29. Dance Party